Monitoring Tintri VM Stores

 Most recently, we have partnered with vm-optimized storage vendor Tintri to integrate performance metrics and visualizations from their VM Stores into SQL Sentry.
 Because Tintri storage is designed specifically for virtualized and cloud environments, this partnership and integration is a natural fit for us, Tintri, and, most importantly, our customers.
 I invite you to spend some time on Tintri's product page to learn more about their VM-aware storage options.

-As Jason Hall noted in his blog post introducing SQL Sentry v10, Performance Advisor auto-detects any Tintri VM-aware storage (VAS), labels it as such on the Disk Activity and Disk Space tabs, AND adjusts our performance thresholds to better reflect expectations from a Tintri device.
+As jason.hall mentioned, Performance Advisor auto-detects any Tintri VM-aware storage (VAS), labels it as such on the Disk Activity and Disk Space tabs, AND adjusts our performance thresholds to better reflect expectations from a Tintri device.

 The screen shots below show graphs from the Disk Activity and Disk Space tabs on a monitored virtual host with virtual disks hosted on a Tintri VAS.